Q & A With Pure Massage Founder Beata Aleksandrowicz

 Why is it so important?

 In today’s disconnected world we avoid touch because we don’t have the emotional understanding of how to respond to it.
-People don’t know how to handle intimacy either – even simple hug can become a problem.
+People don’t know how to handle intimacy either – even a simple hug can become a problem.
 This is why touch can be misunderstood and misused.
 Positive touch is a condition of physical and emotional growth and I believe massage plays a vital role in restoring this balance.

 What do you mean by the human experience in spas?